michaelrsweet/mmd/DOCUMENTATION.md

 ## Overview

 `mmd` represents a markdown document as a tree of nodes, each of type `mmd_t`.
-The `mmdLoad` function loads a document on disk into memory and returns the root
+The [`mmdLoad`](@) function loads a document on disk into memory and returns the root node of the document:
-node:

     mmd_t *doc = mmdLoad("filename.md");

-Each node has an associated type that can be retrieved using the `mmdGetType` function.
+Each node has an associated type that can be retrieved using the [`mmdGetType`](@) function.
 The value is represented as an enumeration:

 - `MMD_TYPE_DOCUMENT`; The root node of a document.
 - `MMD_TYPE_METADATA`; The document metadata; child nodes are only of type